 Irish Internal Divisions through the 20th Century

-Basically all trouble started when Irish kings were embroiled in civil war and Diarmaid Mac Murcha invited Anglo-Norman mercenaries to fight for them - in 1170 Richard FitzGilbert, better known as "Strongbow", first set foot on Irish soil.
+The road to a divided Ireland started when Irish kings were embroiled in a civil war and Diarmaid Mac Murcha invited Anglo-Norman mercenaries to fight for them in the 12th century.
+In 1170, Richard FitzGilbert, better known as "Strongbow", first set foot on Irish soil.
 Strongbow was smitten with the country and a girl so he married Mac Murcha's daughter Aoife and decided that he would stay for good.
-From hired help to king of the castle took just a few swift strokes with Strongbow's sword.
-Ever since then Ireland was (more or less) under English domination.
+The fierce fighter went from hired help to literal king of the castle took just a few steps.
+Faithful to his homeland, the series of events meant that Ireland was (more or less) under English rule from there on out.

-While some Irish arranged themselves with the new rulers and made a killing (often quite literally) under them, others took the road towards rebellion.
+While some Irish arranged themselves with the new rulers and continued on a profitable warpath, others took the road towards rebellion.
 The distinction between the Irish and the English soon blurred, with the English at home complaining that some of their compatriots were becoming "more Irish than the Irish".